 A trip to Cuba wouldn't be complete without enjoying its' unique cultural heritage.
 Take a vintage taxi ride around the city or better yet, why not drive yourself?
 The Modern Havana in an American Classic shore excursion provides a chance to drive one of these beauties while touring sights such as Plaza de la Revolución (Revolution Square) and the riverside Parque Almendares (Havana Forest).

-Besides enjoying the Free Open Bar on board Norwegian Sky and Norwegian Sun, be sure to try a Mojito (rum, mint & lime) at a traditional live jazz venue like La Bodeguita del Medio, or a Daiquiri (rum, lime & maraschino liqueur) at one of Ernest Hemingway’s favorite hang outs, El Floridita.
+Besides enjoying the Free Open Bar on board Norwegian Sky y Norwegian Sun, be sure to try a Mojito (rum, mint & lime) at a traditional live jazz venue like La Bodeguita del Medio, or a Daiquiri (rum, lime & maraschino liqueur) at one of Ernest Hemingway's favorite hang outs, El Floridita.
 Soak up the Cuban rhythms at Café Taberna, see the showgirls at the iconic Tropicana Cafe, or live music at the hip Café Teatro Bertol Brecht.

 What would a trip to Cuba be without visiting an art gallery, a rum factory and seeing how their famed cigars are made?
 You can easily do all 3 on the Today in Havana shore excursion, or include visiting an underground cave and a prehistoric mural by embarking on The Viñales Valley coach tour.
 Other recommended island destinations include the 18th-century Fortaleza de San Carlos de la Cabaña, where a nightly ceremonial Firing of the Cannon takes place, along with the colorful neighborhood of Jaimanitas (nicknamed Fusterlandia), after it's most iconic artist, José Fuster.